 Managing Partner - Rho Acceleration

 George A. Bitar is a Managing Partner of Rho Acceleration, an affiliate of Rho Capital Partners, a venture capital firm that actively invests in technology and new media and clean tech.
 He was co-head of Global Private Equity at BlackRock, Inc. and co-founded and co-led Merrill Lynch Global Private Equity.
 Bitar served as well on the board of directors of a number of private and public companies operating in several industries including healthcare, consumer products, manufacturing, re-insurance, retail and business services.
 George Bitar holds a BSc in Systems Engineering from Boston University and an M.B.A. in Finance from Columbia University.

 Co-Founder - Levantine Partners

 Henri Chaoul is the Co-Founder of Levantine Partners, a financial advisory firm.
 Prior to that he served as the Chief Investment Officer and Head of Asset Management of Al Khabeer Capital, overseeing the investment of approximately USD 1 billion.
 Currently, he serves on the board of EnvisionTEC in the U.S.A. as an independent board member, and is the Chairman of the board of FXBFI in Cyprus.
 Chaoul has more than 15 years of investment banking and asset management experience and more than 10 years of consulting experience across the United States, Europe, and the Middle East.
 Henri Chaoul has a Ph.D. in Economics from Columbia University, New York, and B.A.
 Honor's Degree in Economics from the American University of Beirut.

 Managing Partner - Rho Capital

 Habib Kairouz is the Managing Partner of Rho Capital, a US based private equity firm focused on the technology sector.
 He has been involved in a number of non-profit organizations focused on reforms and economic assistance for Lebanon.
 He currently serves on the boards of Social & Economic Action for Lebanon and Lebnet.
 He is also a former board member of LIFE and Endeavor Global.
-Habib Kairouz holds degrees in Engineering and Economics from Cornell University and an M.B.A. in Finance from Columbia University.
+Habib Kairouz holds a degree in Engineering and Economics from Cornell University and an M.B.A. in Finance from Columbia University.

 Managing Director - Leveraged & Acquisition Finance, Morgan Stanley